New limits on Anomalous Spin-Spin Interactions

 To check for possible systematic effects correlated with spin source orientation we monitor the magnetic fields, tilts of the comagnetometer platform, positions of the laser beams, as well as other signals that did not show significant effects.
 Measurements of the magnetic fields at several positions around the apparatus with a fluxgate magnetometer have average correlated field amplitudes of $8.2\times10^{-10}\,$T, $2.4\times10^{-9}\,$T and $2.6\times10^{-10}\,$T for $\hat{x}$, $\hat{y}$ and $\hat{z}$ directions, respectively.
 The combination of magnetic shielding around the cell and the comagnetometer compensation give an additional suppression of external fields by $5\times 10^{-8}$ for $\hat{x}$ and higher suppressions for $\hat{y}$ and $\hat{z}$ axes.
 Two 4-quadrant photodiodes monitor the positions and powers of the pump and probe beams.
 A separate set of measurements was used to find the correlation between the rotation of the spin source and the beams' positions for both clockwise and counterclockwise rotations of the spin source in the same analysis window as the main measurement.
 To estimate sensitivity to beam motion, larger beam motion was induced while monitoring the comagnetometer signal.
 A precision tiltmeter mounted on the same vibration-isolation platform as the comagnetometer measured the residual rotation rate of the platform correlated with spin source reversal.

 \tabref{tab:other} shows the summary of measured systematic effects.
 The total systematic error from magnetic field leakages, beam positions and power, as well as gyroscopic couplings is constrained with an uncertainty of $169\,$aT.
+Our assumption is that systematic effects recorded for the relevant sensor correlations are independent.
+Hence, we can combine their uncertainties in quadrature to provide an estimate of the overall systematic uncertainty.
 Hence, we quote the final total anomalous coupling as $b^y_{tot}=-80\pm 70_{stat}\pm169_{syst}$.
 This yields, at the $95\%$ confidence level, $|b^y_{tot}|<400$ aT.

 To convert the measured value of $b^y_n-b^y_e$ to limits on spin-spin interactions we express the energy shift due to the anomalous potentials for neutrons, protons and electrons as $V_n f_n +V_p f_p -V_e =\mu_{^{21}Ne}b^n_{y}- \mu_B\b^{e}_{y}$, where $f_n=0.58$ and $f_p=0.04$ are the fraction of neutron and proton spin polarization in $^{21}$Ne~\cite{brown2017nuclear}.
 The interactions given by Eq. (\ref{eq:boson-1},\ref{eq:boson-0}) are integrated over the distribution of the polarized spins in the SmCo$_5$ magnets and the soft-iron flux return.